Karan-Malik/Chatbot/README.md

 ## About this Project
 Ted is a multipurpose chatbot made using Python3, who can chat with you and help in performing daily tasks.
 It uses NLP and Deep-Learning to analyse the user's message, classify it into the a broader category and then reply with a suitable message or the required information.
 It is hosted using flask and is available on heroku at the link specified above.

-First, the user message is lemmatized and pre-processed, before passing it to the deep-learning model used, an Artificial Neural Network with Softmax, to specify the query category which achieves an accuracy of **over 98%**.

 ## Project UI
 Home Page: